Oghenerobo/Technical-writing-assignments-OGHENEROBO/Google Chrome for mobile devices_user guide.md

 4\.1 More resources

 ## **1. Introduction**
 Google Chrome is a free web browser developed by Google, designed to provide users with a secure browsing experience.
 It is available for various desktop and mobile devices.
-This user guide focuses on the mobile version of Google Chrome and how to use it effectively.
+This user guide focuses on the mobile version of Google Chrome and how to use it effectively on an Android device.
 ### **1.1 Why Google Chrome?**
 Google Chrome is a popular web browser worldwide because it is fast, reliable, and easy to use.
 Google Chrome also has advanced features unlike other browsers, including automatic translation and an option for synchronization across devices.